Hadd11/documentation/content/developer/misc/other/cmdline.rst

 .. option:: --smtp-ssl-certificate-filename <path/to/cert.pem>

-    SSL certificate used for SMTP authentication
+    A SSL certificate is to be used for authentication.
+If set, then "smtp-ssl-private-key" is required.

-.. option:: --smtp-ssl-private-key-filename <path/to/key.pem>
+.. option:: --smtp-ssl-private-key-filename <SSL private key>

-    SSL private key used for SMTP authentication
+    A SSL private key is to be used for authentication.
+If set, then "smtp-ssl-certificate" is required.

 .. _reference/cmdline/server/internationalisation: